Psalms For Life

 the moon and stars you made.

-4 So, what on earth are we
+4 So, what on earth are human beings

-that you care for us?
+that you care for them?

-Why give us mortals a second thought?
+Why give the son of Adam a second thought?

-5 Yet you made us
+5 Yet you made him

 the pinnacle of your creation